emscripten-core/emsdk/README.md

 #### Linux

 The SDK is not available for Linux at the moment.
+The best way to get started on Linux is to build Emscripten manually.
+See the "Installing from Source" section below.
+This ensures that you will get the most up-to-date configuration.

-To get started on Linux, see "Installing from Source" in the next section.
-The following links may also be useful (but might be out of date):
+The following links may also be useful, but might be out of date:

 * For help on Ubuntu, you can follow the [Getting Started on Ubuntu 12.10](https://github.com/kripken/emscripten/wiki/Getting-Started-on-Ubuntu-12.10) guide for instructions on how to obtain the prerequisites and build Clang manually using CMake.
 * For help on Debian, see this [guide by EarthServer](https://earthserver.com/Setting_up_emscripten_development_environment_on_Linux).
-* Debian Jessie includes a [emscripten package](https://packages.debian.org/jessie/emscripten).
 * rhelmer has provided a Vagrant VM for Emscripten, see [emscripten-vagrant](https://github.com/rhelmer/emscripten-vagrant).
 * Dirk Krause created an [Amazon EC2 image](https://groups.google.com/forum/?fromgroups=#!topic/emscripten-discuss/H8kG0kP1eDE) for Emscripten.

+Note that some distributions provide Emscripten in their package repositories.
+Please make note of the version number they are offering, since these will most certainly be very out of date!

+* Ubuntu 13.10 and later (via the Universe repository) [[more](http://packages.ubuntu.com/search?keywords=emscripten)]
+* Debian sid (unstable) and jessie (testing) [[more](https://packages.debian.org/search?keywords=emscripten)]
+* Arch Linux (via AUR) [[more](https://aur.archlinux.org/packages/emscripten-git/)]
+* etc.

 ### Installing from Source